frePPLe/frepple/doc/user-guide/examples/operation/operation-alternate.rst

   .. image:: _images/round_table_resource_detail_2.png
      :alt: Resource detail for round table

-  We can see from above screenshot that frePPLe has picked operation *Assemble round table with old machine* to make sure no demand would not be delivered late.
+  We can see from above screenshot that frePPLe has picked operation *Assemble round table with old machine* :samp:`B` to make sure no demand would not be delivered late.

   Time for a clarification: If two or more operations share a same priority, then frePPLe will apply exact same behavior as above, always picking the same operation as long as no demand is late.
 The picked operation is the first one tested.